AH Group

 This is where Condition Monitoring (CM) steps in.

 At AH Group, we’ve worked with global manufacturers to shift maintenance from “break/fix” to strategic foresight.
-And we’ve found the most overlooked element isn’t hardware or budget – it’s data.
-Tracking the right maintenance and repair data is the foundation of every successful condition monitoring program.
+And we’ve found the most overlooked element isn’t hardware or budget—it’s data.
+Tracking long-term part and repair history is the foundation of every successful condition monitoring program.

-This blog offers a practical roadmap to understanding and applying CM in industrial environments – using data to drive decisions, not guesswork.
+This blog offers a practical roadmap to understanding and applying CM in industrial environments—using historical data to drive decisions, not guesswork.

 What Is Condition Monitoring?
 A Foundation for Predictive Maintenance